AI @ Goldman Sachs

 Summary

-- Goldman Sachs has progressively expanded its AI initiatives from early applications in wealth management and cybersecurity in 2020 to a firmwide deployment of generative AI tools by mid-2025, including a generative AI assistant rolled out to around 10,000 employees and autonomous AI coders.
+- Goldman Sachs has progressively integrated AI from early exploratory stages in 2020 to widespread firmwide deployment by mid-2025, notably launching a generative AI assistant to roughly 10,000 employees and piloting agentic AI software engineers, boosting productivity and operational efficiency.

 VIBE METER